blahajjessie/kakaw/api-docs/interface/server-socket.md

 - `scoreChange` (number) = how much their score increased due to this question, The host will recieve garbage
 - `correct` (boolean) : if the player's answer to the question is correct.
 The host will recieve garbagae
 - `leaderboard`: sorted array of [{name: string, score: number }, …]
-- `responseTime` : number: the ammount of time the player took to answer the question
+- `responseTime` : number: the ammount of time the player took to answer the question (ms)

 ## `playerAction`